GANEFO: Participating states in 1st GANEFO

 The first edition of GANEFO was held in Jakarta, Indonesia, on 10 to 22 November 1963.
 Athletes from 46 states dispatched about 2,700 athletes and seven nations sent staff and officials.
 In total, 51 states participated in the Games from Africa, Asia, Europe, and Latin America such as Afghanistan, Albania, Algeria, Argentina, Belgium, Bolivia, Brazil, Bulgaria, Burma, Cambodia, Chile, Ceylon, Cuba, Czechoslovakia, DPR Korea, the Dominican Republic, Finland, France, the German Democratic Republic, Guinea, Hungary, Indonesia, Iraq, Italy, Japan, Laos, Lebanon, Mexico, Mongolia, Morocco, the Netherlands, Nigeria, Pakistan, Palestine (the Jordanian West Bank and the Egyptian Gaza Strip), People's Republic of China, the Philippines, Poland, Republic of Mali, Romania, Saudi Arabia, Senegal, Somalia, Thailand, Tunisia, Soviet Union, Syria, North Vietnam, the United Arab Republic, Uruguay, and Yugoslavia.
 Unlike the Olympics, there was also a team representing "Arab Palestine."

 No country, however, was represented officially by its national Olympics committee, for fear of IOC reprisals.
 For instance, the Soviet Union, in a show of solidarity, sent athletes to the first GANEFO, but in order not to jeopardise their position in the IOC, the Soviet athletes were not of Olympic calibre.
 Japan let their athletes of non-Olympic calibre attend the first GANEFO to take account of the host nation's position of 1964 Summer Olympics.
 Nevertheless, in the lead-up to the first GANEFO, the Japanese NOC did receive a thinly veiled threat from the American IOC president at the time, Avery Brundage, regarding Japanese participation in the first GANEFO.

 Commemorative stamps

 A set of eight postage stamps were issued by Indonesia on November 10, 1963 to publicise the GANEFO.
+China also issued its own commemorative stamp.